cognisant/Docs.DevelopmentProcess/README.md

 - Unit tests have been written where appropriate, and all existing tests are passing.
 - Manual testing has been performed to ensure that the feature works as expected.
 - The working change has been demonstrated to the rest of the team.
-- The automated Teamcity build for the project is succeeding.
+- The automated TeamCity build for the project is succeeding.
 - A pull request has been submitted to the appropriate repository and reviewed by at least one other member of the team.
 - Any required configuration or process changes have been made in Octopus Deploy, so that the change could be deployed with no additional work.